Canonical Transformation Path to Gauge Theories of Gravity: Canonical field equations: arbitrary

 With the abbreviations~(\ref{eq:riemann-tensor}) and~(\ref{eq:def-torsion}) for particular combinations of the gauge fields $\gamma\indices{^{\,\eta}_{\xi\lambda}}$ and their partial derivatives, the complete set of coupled field equations is summarized as

+The canonical equations with respect to the momenta in the left column of Eqs.~(\ref{eq:feqs-Hdyn-1}) show that for a dynamic spacetime the \emph{covariant} derivatives of the fields actually represent the canonical conjugates of the momenta.
 The surprising fact in the last line of Eqs.~(\ref{eq:feqs-Hdyn-1}) is that the na\"{\i}vely expected covariant derivatives of the gauge fields, i.e., the covariant derivatives of the connection coefficients $\gamma\indices{^{\eta}_{\xi\lambda}}$---which do not exist---are replaced by the Riemann tensor as a result of the canonical gauge procedure---and thus again establish a tensor equation, as is required for a generally covariant theory.

-Only with $\tilde{\HCd}_{\mathrm{Dyn}}$ given, the entire set of eight canonical field equations for the fields $\phi,a_{\nu},g_{\xi\lambda}$, and $\gamma\indices{^{\eta}_{\xi\lambda}}$ and their respective conjugates $\tilde{\pi}^{\mu},\tilde{p}^{\nu\mu},\tilde{k}^{\xi\lambda\mu}$, and $\tilde{q}\indices{_{\eta}^{\xi\lambda\mu}}$ is closed and can then be integrated to yield the combined dynamics of fields and spacetime geometry.
-As $\tilde{\HCd}_{\mathrm{Dyn}}$ does \emph{not} emerge from the gauge formalism, it must be chosen on the basis of physical reasoning.
+Only with $\tilde{\HCd}_{\mathrm{Gr}}$ given, the entire set of eight canonical field equations for the fields $\phi,a_{\nu},g_{\xi\lambda}$, and $\gamma\indices{^{\eta}_{\xi\lambda}}$ and their respective conjugates $\tilde{\pi}^{\mu},\tilde{p}^{\nu\mu},\tilde{k}^{\xi\lambda\mu}$, and $\tilde{q}\indices{_{\eta}^{\xi\lambda\mu}}$ is closed and can then be integrated to yield the combined dynamics of fields and spacetime geometry.
+As $\tilde{\HCd}_{\mathrm{Gr}}$ does \emph{not} emerge from the gauge formalism, it must be chosen on the basis of physical reasoning.
 The field equations~(\ref{eq:feqs-Hdyn-1}) thus depend on this choice.
-A particular choice of $\tilde{\HCd}_{\mathrm{Dyn}}$ will be discussed in Sec.~\ref{sec:sample}.
+A particular choice of $\tilde{\HCd}_{\mathrm{Gr}}$ will be discussed in Sec.~\ref{sec:sample}.